bokiwang/bokiwang.github.io/_pages/projects.md

 classes: wide
 ---

-Research is the entrée :stew:.
-Everyone once in a while, I also need some side dishes :fries::rice_cracker::lollipop: for balance.
-Below are my side projects.
+I also do some leisure projects for fun and for practicality.
+You might find some of them of value to you.

+More coming soon.